Skip to content

 IRS Publication 4557, titled "Safeguarding Taxpayer Data," establishes baseline security requirements known as the Security Six.
 These mandatory controls apply to all tax return preparers who handle taxpayer information and represent the minimum viable security posture for maintaining PTIN and EFIN credentials necessary for professional practice.

 The IRS can revoke PTIN and EFIN credentials for practitioners who fail to implement these controls.
-According to IRS Publication 4557, tax professionals must demonstrate compliance through documented policies, employee training records, and technical implementation evidence during audits or investigations following security incidents.
+Tax professionals must demonstrate compliance through documented policies, employee training records, and technical implementation evidence during audits or investigations following security incidents.

 FTC Safeguards Rule: Comprehensive Security Program Requirements

-The Gramm-Leach-Bliley Act (GLBA) Safeguards Rule, enforced by the Federal Trade Commission, requires financial institutions—including tax preparers who handle consumer financial information—to develop, implement, and maintain comprehensive information security programs.
+The Gramm-Leach-Bliley Act (GLBA) Safeguards Rule (16 CFR § 314), enforced by the Federal Trade Commission, requires financial institutions—including tax preparers who handle consumer financial information—to develop, implement, and maintain comprehensive information security programs.
 The June 2023 amendments significantly expanded requirements for small and mid-sized firms, eliminating previous exemptions based on organization size.

 The FTC Safeguards Rule applies to all organizations that collect consumer financial information, regardless of size.
 Tax preparers who handle bank account information, investment details, credit card data, or loan information fall squarely within this regulatory scope and must comply with all program elements.